 Researchers working with WhatIsBiotechnology are running a pilot survey to gather people's views on this new technology.
 Dr Lara Marks, Managing Editor of the site and historian of medicine and Dr Silvia Camporesi, bioethicist at King's College London, are leading the project.

-To date the survey has attracted feedback from 559 respondents and 1725 individual comments.
-This page contains a summary of the interim feedback from respondents.
-Please note that as more people join the debate these charts may change.
+The survey attracted feedback from 570 respondents and 1744 individual comments.
+This page contains a summary of the feedback from respondents.
 The analysis is broken down into four pages: the respondent's agreement or disagreement with seven statements about CRISPR-Cas9, their comments, keywords and phrases used to describe the technology and finally the respondents profile.
 Use the inline links or the links above to navigate between these pages.

 If you have any questions about this survey please contact Dr Camporesi on email@example.com.